lammps/lammps/doc/src/read_data.rst

 For 2d simulations, z must be specified as 0.0.
 If the data file is created by another program, then z values for a 2d simulation can be within epsilon of 0.0, and LAMMPS will force them to zero.

+If the data file defines a general triclinic box, then the following per-atom values in the list above are per-atom vectors: (mux,muy,muz), (normx,normy,normz), (spx,spy,spz).
+They should be specified with values for the rotated coordinate axes of the general triclinic box.
+Likewise, (x0,y0,z0) are per-atom coordinates and should be values inside the general triclinic box, the same as explained for (x,y,z) above.
+See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

+If the data file defines a general triclinic box, then each of the 3 vectors (translational velocity, angular momentum, angule velocity) sholld be specified for the rotated coordinate axes of the general triclinic box.
+See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

 The atom-ID is used to identify the atom throughout the simulation and in dump files.
 Normally, it is a unique value from 1 to Natoms for